 The distillery started off producing one vodka and two gins – Full-Bodied and Aromatic – which use very different recipes.
 While both use the standard gin botanicals of juniper and coriander seed, the popular Aromatic variety aims to capture what Kitson describes as the “quintessential Australian character of a riesling”.

 The public face of Republic of Fremantle is a sleek cocktail bar designed by leading Fremantle-based architects Spaceagency and overseen by head of hospitality James Pennefather (formerly of Bobeche and Tiny’s).

-Food is by no means overlooked, with the bar menu comprising a selection of sophisticated snacks and sharing plates including prawn toast; house-made crumpets with smoked roe, tomato, crème fraîche and spring onion; raw beef with mushroom and burnt butter; and a salad of stracciatella, nectarine, bitter leaf and dill.
+Food is by no means overlooked, with the bar menu comprising a selection of sophisticated snacks and sharing plates.
+Past dishes have included prawn toast; house-made crumpets with smoked roe, tomato, crème fraîche and spring onion; raw beef with mushroom and burnt butter; and a salad of stracciatella, nectarine, bitter leaf and dill.
 A tasting menu is available for those more focused on the drinks.

 Ingredients are sourced from well-known local suppliers including The Mushroom Guys, Warren Grange (tomatoes), La Delizia Latticini (cheese) and Green World Revolution (micro herbs).
 All beef used is Futari Wagyu.

 Cocktails showcase the house-made spirits, from well-known standards to some innovative numbers using “newer techniques and pushing the boundaries”, according to Pennefather.
 Retail bottle sales are also available.
 A selection of classic cocktails – think Martinis and Negronis – are pre-batched in 750-mill and 500-mill bottles and designed for sharing.